 Participants produced the large-scale work with the support of local artists led by installation artist, Steve Geliot, with composer Brian Lock, artist Mark Jamieson and singer songwriter Al Start.

-Part performance, part installation and with film projections created by the participants and Steve Geliot shown on huge outdoor screens, the project is a collaboration between Glyndebourne opera house, Central United Reformed Church Hove, the Youth Offending Service and the Brighton and Hove Youth Arts Project.
+Part performance, part installation and with film projections created by the participants and Steve Geliot shown on huge outdoor screens, the project was a collaboration between Glyndebourne opera house, Central United Reformed Church Hove, the Youth Offending Service and the Brighton and Hove Youth Arts Project.

 Participants from HMP Lewes were also involved, creating props and resources for the performance as part of their work towards City and Guilds qualifications.